 CFAs and FRMs also differ in terms of the framework for earning the designations.
 First, the CFA designation requires that candidates pass three exams (Level I, II, and III), have a bachelor’s degree or four years of relevant experience, become a member of the CFA Institute and have two years of relevant investment work experience.
 The FRM requires candidates to pass two exams and have two years of work experience within the field of financial risk.

 The FRM would be best for those seeking positions specifically in risk management or risk assessment, such as those working for banks or corporate treasury departments.
 Risk exists for the average investor, but it’s also a fact of life for the financial institutions that serve them.
 An FRM can help a firm identify risk, price it into their offerings and minimize that risk whenever possible.

 The CFA is meant for those within the field of investment management like investment bankers or portfolio managers.
 Someone holding a CFA has passed rigorous exams on economics, ethics, money management and a host of financial topics.
 The designation is globally recognized.

 - Many financial advisors hold CFA or FRM designations, but they’re not the only certifications to look for when choosing an advisor.
-Whoever you choose to work with, finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Investing is a great way to grow your assets and keep you moving on track towards a stable retirement.
 Try using SmartAsset’s investment calculator to make sure that you’re investing properly and hitting your goals.